 She could see that Erskine was impressed, and this embarrassed her.
 She did not want to give him cause to like her any more than he did already.
 She fiddled with her hair, then buried her hands in the back pockets of her jeans.

-When the silence became unbearable she stepped away to the kitchen to prepare drinks.
+She turned the volume down, then stepped to the kitchen to prepare drinks.
 She soon returned and handed him a glass.
-As he reached for it he accidentally touched her fingers, but she pretended not to notice.
+As he reached for it he accidentally brushed his hand against her fingers, and in a reflex she retracted, almost like she would from a hot stove.
+Erskine pretended not to see.
 He had touched her again; another prelude to things.
-“Where do you live?” she asked.

 She let out a controlled laugh, short and reserved.
 He asked her if she lived alone.
 She said she did.
 “Don’t you get lonely?” he enquired.